Bruh722/ccjs200/README.md

 * Reminder: first exam is scheduled for Thursday 2/29/24.
 * The best way to prepare for the exam is to work on practice problems at the end of each chapter.
-* I will post some additional practice problems this week.
+* I will post some additional practice problems today.
 * Recall these data from the Bureau of Justice Statistics that we discussed last week:

 | Age at Release from Prison    | N = | # Rearrested |